Taksin

 Although warfare occupied most of Taksin's reign, he paid a great deal of attention to politics, administration, economy, and the welfare of the country.
 He promoted trade and fostered relations with foreign countries.
 He had roads built and canals dug.
 Apart from restoring and renovating temples, the king attempted to revive literature, and various branches of the arts such as drama, painting, architecture and handicrafts.
 He also issued regulations for the collection and arrangement of various texts to promote education and religious studies.

 He was taken in a coup d'état and executed in 1782, and succeeded by his long-time friend Maha Ksatriyaseuk, who then assumed the throne, founding the Rattanakosin Kingdom and the Chakri dynasty, which has since ruled Thailand.
-In recognition for his deeds, he was later awarded the title of Maharaj (The Great).
+In recognition for his deeds, he was later awarded the title of Maharat (the Great).

 Early life

 Ancestry

 Taksin was born on 17 April 1734, in Ayutthaya.
 Taksin had Chinese Teochew, Tai-Chinese and Mon ancestry.
-His father, Yong Saetae (หยง แซ่แต้; 鄭鏞 Zhèng Yōng), who worked as a tax-collector, was of ethnic Teochew descent from Chenghai District, Shantou, Guangdong, China.
+His father, Yong Saetae (หยง แซ่แต้; 鄭鏞 Zhèng Yōng; Dên^{7} Iong^{5}), who worked as a tax-collector, was of ethnic Teochew descent from Chenghai District, Shantou, Guangdong, China.

 His mother, Nokiang (นกเอี้ยง), was of Mon-Tai descent (and was later appointed to establish the royal title of the Princess Mother Thephamat).
 Nokiang's mother was a Mon noblewoman who was a younger sister to Phraya Phetburi (personal name: Roeang) and Phraya Ram Chaturon (personal name: Chuan).
 Phraya Phetburi (Roeang) was governor of Phetburi, then the Mon population center and royal naval base in King Boromakot's reign.
 Phraya Ram Chaturon (Chuan) served as chief of Siam's Mon community during the reign of King Ekkathat.
 Nokiang's father was a Tai commoner.